Sviatoslav Shevchuk: On his own election

 In April 2011, Shevchuk said while visiting Rome to meet Pope Benedict XVI, that he believes he was elected "despite my age".
 Ukrainian bishops from around the world, who met in a synod in late March to elect a new Major Archbishop for their church, were looking for a leader who could "unite the church in Ukraine and outside Ukraine", who could "promote the unity of Christians in Ukraine and establish some sort of dialogue with the new Ukrainian government. ...The No. 1 priority for each head of a church is evangelization, preaching the Gospel of Jesus Christ in today's world. ...Of course, our church is growing, is developing its structures, ... but we are conscious that the decision about the patriarchate belongs to the Holy Father and we would never press him.
 We respect his freedom."
 Shevchuk said his age is not really so shocking when one considers that the average age of his priests is about 35.
 "In our tradition, we do have a married clergy, but a married clergy is not the main reason we have so many young priests", he added.

 On 22 June 2011 Shevchuk was appointed a member of the Congregation for the Oriental Churches to a five-year term.

 On meeting with the Russian Orthodox Patriarch

 When asked in April 2011 whether he would wish to meet the Russian Orthodox Patriarch Kirill, Shevchuk said that "I would like very much to visit him and hold a personal meeting with him.
 I am convinced that in peacefully and openly communicating with each other, we can relieve any tension ...
 I think that today, we should heal the wounds rather than irritate and deepen them.
 One can heal the wounds of our memory only with mutual forgiveness.
 Therefore, as for any of our brethren or neighbors who wounded us or were wounded by us, the best way to communicate is to be open in a brotherly dialogue, be open to the purification of our memory, to ask for forgiveness and to forgive."

+Fiducia Supplicans

+In December 2023 Shevchuk stated that Fiducia Supplicans declared explicitly that the document does not apply outside the Latin Church.